 - 25.3 Entire agreement.
 This instrument sets forth the entire agreement of the parties with respect to the Protected Property and supersedes all prior discussions, negotiations, understandings, or agreements relating to the Protected Property, all of which are merged into this Conservation Easement.
 No alteration or variation of this instrument is valid or binding unless contained in an amendment that complies with Section 21, Amendments and Discretionary Consent. - 25.4 Subordination.
-No provision of this Conservation Easement is to be construed as impairing the ability of Grantor to use the Protected Property as collateral for any loan, provided that any mortgage, deed of trust or other lien arising after the date of execution of this Conservation Easement shall be subordinate to the Purpose and other terms of this Conservation Easement, and said security interest in the Protected Property may not be foreclosed so as to create a division or subdivision of the Protected Property or extinguish or otherwise affect Grantee's rights under this Conservation Easement. - 25.5 No merger.
-In the event Grantee acquires all or a portion of the fee title to the Protected Property, the Parties intend that no merger of title will occur that would merge the restrictions of this Conservation Easement with fee title to the Protected Property and thereby eliminate them, and that the restrictions on the use of the Protected Property, as embodied in this Conservation Easement would remain permanent and perpetual restrictions on the use of the Protected Property. - 25.6 Severability.
-If any provision of this Conservation Easement, or its application to any person or circumstance, is found to be invalid, the remainder of the provisions of this Conservation Easement, or the application of such provision to persons or circumstances other than those as to which it is found to be invalid, as the case may be, may not be affected. - 25.7 Joint obligation.
-The obligations imposed by this Conservation Easement upon Grantor are joint and several. - 25.8 No forfeiture.
-Nothing in this Conservation Easement will result in a forfeiture or reversion of Grantor's title in any way. - 25.9 Successors and Assigns.
-The covenants, terms, conditions, and restrictions of this Conservation Easement are binding upon, and inure to the benefit of, the Parties to this Conservation Easement and their respective personal representatives, heirs, successors, and assigns, and continue as a servitude running in perpetuity with the Protected Property.
+No provision of this Conservation Easement is to be construed as impairing the ability of Grantor to use the Protected Property as collateral for any loan, provided that any mortgage, deed of trust or other lien arising after the date of execution of this Conservation Easement shall be subordinate to the Purpose and other terms of this Conservation Easement, and said security interest in the Protected Property may not be foreclosed so as to create a division or subdivision of the Protected Property or extinguish or otherwise affect Grantee's rights under this Conservation Easement. - 25.5 Severability.
+If any provision of this Conservation Easement, or its application to any person or circumstance, is found to be invalid, the remainder of the provisions of this Conservation Easement, or the application of such provision to persons or circumstances other than those as to which it is found to be invalid, as the case may be, may not be affected. - 25.6 Joint obligation.
+The obligations imposed by this Conservation Easement upon Grantor are joint and several. - 25.7 No forfeiture.
+Nothing in this Conservation Easement will result in a forfeiture or reversion of Grantor's title in any way. - 25.8 Successors and Assigns.
+The covenants, terms, conditions, and restrictions of this Conservation Easement are binding upon, and inure to the benefit of, the Parties to this Conservation Easement and their respective personal representatives, heirs, successors, and assigns, and continue as a servitude running in perpetuity with the Protected Property. - 25.9 Termination of rights and obligations.
+A Party's rights and obligations under this Conservation Easement terminate upon transfer of the Party's interest in the Conservation Easement or Protected Property, except that hability for acts or omissions occurring prior to transfer will survive transfer. - 25.10 Captions.
+The captions in this instrument have been inserted solely for convenience of reference and are not a part of this instrument and shall have no effect upon construction or interpretation.

-- 25.10 Termination of rights and obligations.
-A Party's rights and obligations under this Conservation Easement terminate upon transfer of the Party's interest in the Conservation Easement or Protected Property, except that liability for acts or omissions occurring prior to transfer will survive transfer. - 25.11 Captions.
-The captions in this instrument have been inserted solely for convenience of reference and are not a part of this instrument and shall have no effect upon construction or interpretation. - 25.12 Counterparts.
+- 25.11Counterparts.
 The Parties may execute this instrument in two or more counterparts, each of which shall be signed by all Parties.
 Each counterpart is deemed an original instrument as against any Party who has signed it.
-In the event of any disparity between the counterparts produced, the recorded counterpart controls. - 25.13Notice of suit.
+In the event of any disparity between the counterparts produced, the recorded counterpart controls. - 25.12 Notice of suit.
 Grantor shall immediately provide Grantee with notice of any lawsuit or administrative action involving the Protected Property or which threatens Grantee's rights in this Conservation Easement.
 Notice shall be sent to Grantee's address and shall include a copy of any lawsuit or administrative action filed.
 Grantor agrees not to object to Grantee's intervention in any such lawsuit or action.
-Such lawsuit or action can include, but is not limited to, quiet title action, partition, condemnation or eminent domain, foreclosure, environmental cleanup or enforcement, or any other lawsuit or action affecting the Protected Property and/or potentially affecting the Conservation Values protected by this Conservation Easement. - 25.14Effective Date.
-The "Effective Date" of this Conservation Easement is the date of recording in the records of Skagit County, Washington.
+Such lawsuit or action can include but is not limited to, quiet title action, partition, condemnation or eminent domain, foreclosure, environmental cleanup or enforcement, or any other lawsuit or action affecting the Protected Property and/or potentially affecting the Conservation Values protected by this Conservation Easement. - 25.13Effective Date The "Effective Date" of this Conservation Easement is the date of recording in the records of Skagit County, Washington.
 This Conservation Easement is not effective until recorded.